South Korea’s most notorious serial killers

 As the police investigation expanded into a series of murders Yoo committed against the elderly, with most of them bludgeoned to death with a self-made hammer, he changed his killing method.
 Yoo was merciless and vicious in his demeanor, dismembering and mutilating the bodies.
 He also confessed that he ate the organs of his victims.

 He received the death sentence in 2005 and is currently in jail.
-Korea has effectively abolished death penalty as it has not proceeded with an actual execution since 1997.
+Korea has effectively abolished the death penalty as it has not proceeded with executions since 1997.

 During sentencing, Yoo said he felt sorry for his victims, but would kill a hundred more if he was released.